skip to main content

 Quantum’s 500 Mbps plan is a great starter speed for most households, and you’ll have enough bandwidth for family Netflix nights or work assignments.
 With 500 Mbps upload speeds, sputtering Zoom calls and lengthy Google Drive transfer times will be a problem of the past.
 And at only $50 per month, Quantum’s 500 Mbps plan is more budget-friendly than most fiber providers.

 Quantum’s 940 Mbps plan is $25 more than its 500 Mbps plan, but you’ll get much faster download and upload speeds.
 This plan works best if your household has heavy internet users who regularly download large games or upload files for work.
-If you feel that the price is a little steep, you can save up to $75 per month if your family qualifies for the Affordable Connectivity Program.

 Want to get Quantum Fiber?